Creates a modpack lockfile for files hosted on Modrinth (mods, resource packs, shaders and datapacks).

 The script will:

-mods, resourcepacks, datapacks, and shaderpacks directories for .jar and .zip filesmodpack.lock file (and update modpack.json dependencies if present)Use flags to generate README.md files for each category or print .gitignore rules for files that are not hosted on Modrinth.
+mods, resourcepacks, datapacks, and shaderpacks directories for .jar and .zip filesmodpack.lock file (and update modpack.json dependencies if present)Use flags to generate README.md files for each category or update the .gitignore to ignore content hosted on Modrinth.

 Usage: modpack-lock [options] [command]